-Programming, data processing, and data analysis capability enables RTI to deal with very large quantities of information in support of research in all Institute groups.
-Fire chiefs an estimated 12,000 Even and three billion dollars in property damage every year.
-RTI is compiling and analyzing census-Ele survey data from 200 moderarchy sized (less than 1.5 million population) metropolitan areas to evaluate the organization of their fire protection delivery systems in regard to efficiency, effectiveness, equity, and responsiveness.
-The National Fire Protection Association and Lenerational City Management
+Programming, data processing, and data analysis capability enables RTI to deal with very large quantities of information in support of research in all Institute groups. affecting the degree of success which resulted from the schools' efforts to cope with crime and disruption.
+RTI was responsible for all aspects of the study's statistical methodology, and data collection, processing and analysis.
+The data tapes available at the NIE are expected to remain for a long time as the primary source for further analyses of the school crime problem and how to deal with it.
+Fire claims an estimated 12,000 lives and three billion dollars in property damage every year.
+RTI is compiling and analyzing censuslike survey data from 200 moderately-sized (less than 1.5 million population) metropolitan areas to evaluate the organization of their fire protection delivery systems in regard to efficiency, effectiveness, equity, and responsiveness.
+The National Fire Protection Association and International City Management

-To serve health maintenance planning programs, and senarce staalysts created and mannant a maternal registry of chronic servers patients who are receiving dialysis transment.
-The eight year-old kidney disease of the such and a medical and coming-splue data on 30,000 dialysis patients, about \$7, percent of the nation's total, and approximately 500 transment centers.
+ETT created a national registry of chronic urmia patients who receive dialysis treatment.
+In current research, Institute bealth systems analysts are performing ingre-scale studies to evaluate the social impacts, incentives, and costs of dialysis self-treatment at home compared with that provided by hospitals, clinics, and other outpatient dialysis centers.
 Association are collaborating in the study for the National Science Foundation.
 Cities' fire protection problems vary according to such Fire protection systems characteristics as area, population density, location and climate, industrial and residential patterns, governmental system, equipment resources, and budgets.
 In order to POPSIM is a dynamic demographic model designed for computer simulation of the real-life processes that occur among human societies and their subpopulations.
-After a population is identified by specific attributes such as age, sex, color,

-Population simulation marital status, income, education or other items, POPSIM generates a vital history for each individual that includes birth, marriage, parenthood, divorce or widowhood, illness, death, and other events.
+After a population is identified by specific attributes such as age, sex, color, Population simulation marital status, income, education or other items, POPSIM generates a vital history for each individual that includes birth, marriage, parenthood, divorce or widowhood, illness, death, and other events.
 Behavioral patterns for the entire population of individuals are observed through time, then summarized and reported in terms of numbers, rates, and other descriptive statistics.
 A stochastic microsimulation relate an area's fire service to its context within the local community, RTI researchers examine these and other characteristics in terms of fire protection supply and demand.
-Special emphasis is given to quantifying the potential tradeoffs between fire prevention activity and fire suppression activity in reducing losses, and to providing . criteria by which cities can evaluate the performance of their entire fire protection systems. model, POPSIM can deal with complex population and other social phenomena using fewer restrictive assumptions than analytic models require.
+Special emphasis is given to quantifying the potential tradeoffs between fire prevention activity and fire suppression activity in reducing losses, and to providing criteria by which cities can evaluate the performance of their entire fire protection systems. model, POPSIM can deal with complex population and other social phenomena using fewer restrictive assumptions than analytic models require.
 POPSIM was developed at RTI in cooperation with the University of North Carolina's School of Public Health and the National Center for Health Statistics, and has been adapted for a variety of applications in the U.S., Asia, and Africa.
 Uses include evaluating family planning practices, analyzing fertility trends, forecasting the morbidity and mortality effects of public health measures, examining the consequences that errors in survey data have on derived statistics, and preparing population projections for models of hospital utilization and hospital manpower requirements.